sveltejs/rfcs/text/preprocessing-api-rework.md

 }>;
 ```

 extracts the style tags from the source code, each with start/end position, content and attributes. `location` would require a parser which has to make some assumptions about the code being "standard JS/HTML-syntax compliant" (in the sense of opening closing brackets match etc).
 Pending PR for such a parser here: https://github.com/sveltejs/svelte/pull/6611 .
 We could make using that parser the default, with a fallback to the old regex-approach in case of an error, in which case `location` would be `unknown`, not `top` or `nested`.
+Preprocessors could use this to only transpile top level scripts.

 ### extractScripts